Judi-fr/Judi-fr/README.md

 - 👋 I’m @Judi-fr
 - 👀 I am a noob
-- 🌱 I’m currently learning front end
+- 🌱 I’m currently learning css html and c++
-- 💞️ I’m looking to collaborate on me
-- 📫 How to reach me, talk to me
 - 😄 Pronouns: Judi
 - ⚡ Fun fact: I can fight in a cage